internetstandards/Internet.nl/documentation/Installation.md

   python manage.py migrate checks
   ```
 - Copy distributed config and edit:
   * `cp internetnl/settings.py-dist internetnl/settings.py`
   * Review the settings and make sure to at least change secret, database
     settings, redis settings, celery settings, ldns-dane location

 ## Running services

-Make sure the following services are installed and runnig on your system:
+Make sure the following services are installed and running on your system:
 - Redis
   _should be installed by the previous steps_
 - RabbitMQ
   _should be installed by the previous steps_
 - Unbound

 - Celery and celery beat
   These services need to be setup manually.
 You can follow [these](http://docs.celeryproject.org/en/latest/userguide/daemonizing.html)
   instructions and consult the [example configuration files](example_configuration/).